 Land / water

-Boats and other water craft need a continuous rating since the faster you go, the more the current: it takes power simply to move through water, not just to get up to speed, so use a bigger controller – or take steps to remove the heat quicker.
+Boats need a continuous rating since the faster you go, the higher the current as it takes power simply to move through water, not just to get up to speed.
+We recommend using a bigger controller than for the same motor on land – or take steps to remove the heat quicker.

 A hot object dissipates heat, i.e. it looses heat into the surroundings.
 The rate of heat loss depends on the area over which the heat is dissipated, how good the ‘contact’ with the surroundings, hot much hotter than the surroundings the object is, the speed of airflow over the object and even the colour of the object.
 In practise the dissipation is eventually to the air (unless you are on a boat and can use water) so the ‘contact’ is down to the surface roughness (whether the object is finned) and the airflow.
 We have made some significant improvements to the thermal performance of our controllers by a] fitting cooling fans, and b] fitting either finned or water cooled heatsinks.